Kapil232002/temperature_converter_react_app/readme.md

 The backend server is the "brain" of the application.

 1.  *Install Python Packages Globally*
+    (Since no virtual environment is used, these packages will be installed on your main system.)

-⁠     pip install django-cors-headers
+    pip install django-cors-headers
-     ⁠

 2.  *Run the Django Server*
-    From the project's main directory (the one containing ⁠ manage.py ⁠), run:
+    From the project's main directory (the one containing manage.py), run:

-⁠     python manage.py runserver
+    python manage.py runserver

-     ⁠
-    Your backend API is now running at ⁠ http://127.0.0.1:8000 ⁠. *Keep this terminal window open.*
+    Your backend API is now running at http://127.0.0.1:8000. *Keep this terminal window open.*

 ### Step 3: Set Up and Run the Frontend (React)